-PicoStar, E2E are trademarks of Texas Instruments.
+E2E is a trademark of Texas Instruments.
 All other trademarks are the property of their respective owners.

 11.5 Electrostatic Discharge Caution

 This integrated circuit can be damaged by ESD.
 Texas Instruments recommends that all integrated circuits be handled with appropriate precautions.
 Failure to observe proper handling and installation procedures can cause damage.